Nandani568/Zerodha/README.md

   - Deploy the `docker-compose.yml` in `/etc/demo-ops` and start the services.
   - Bonus: Install and configure monitoring tools like Prometheus and Grafana.
 Ensure app and redis metrics are being scraped.

-- Commit the scripts to Github and share the link.
+- Commit the scripts to Github and share the link. [provision.sh]

 ### Bonus Section